The 13 Best Blackhead Removers, According to Skin Experts

 Alternate between a face mask and your extraction tool to prevent skin from becoming irritated.
 Clay-based formulas are known to target blackheads, as they're a gentle way to remove oil and dirt from the skin, says Dr. Frieling.
 This one by Fresh features Umbrian clay to purify the appearance of your complexion (read: bye-bye, blackheads), while sandalwood oil, chamomile flower, and lavender water calm and soothe skin.
 (Related: This $10 Face Mask Has a Cult Following—and the Before-and-After Photos Prove Why)

 Clarisonic loyalists were most likely pretty bummed when the brand announced they were going out of business this year.
-Luckily, Amazon has a super affordable and effective Clarisonic dupe that works to cleanse, exfoliate, and dramatically improve skin tone and the appearance of blackheads — while ringing in at a cool $20.
-The Pixnor Facial Cleansing Brush is the retailer's best-seller in the "powered facial cleansing brushes and devices" category, earning more than 6,000 five-star ratings — with many reviewers noting that it is a budget-friendly alternative to Clarisonic that works amazingly well.
+Luckily, Amazon has a super affordable and effective Clarisonic dupe that works to cleanse, exfoliate, and dramatically improve skin tone and the appearance of blackheads — while ringing in at a cool $12.
+This Facial Cleansing Brush has garnered more than 4,000 five-star ratings — with many reviewers noting that it is a budget-friendly alternative to Clarisonic that works amazingly well.
 (Related: These Skin-Care Tools Are the Secret Behind Rita Ora's Clear, Dewy Skin)

 This blackhead remover tool is so loved by customers that it's respectively earned its spot as Amazon's best-selling "blackhead suctioner" with a solid 4.4 rating.
 Reviewers rave about how it gently yet effectively removes gunk and blackheads — even for those with sensitive skin.
 It comes with five replaceable suction heads to provide deep cleaning and can be adjusted between five modes to unclog pores — whether due to makeup residue, acne, or blackheads.